"You can only move as fast as trust” and other hits

 Don’t bury the lead (or hide the most important part of the story)

-Climate communications are notorious for not connecting the dots or only telling part of the story.
-As an aside - only in a conversation with policy professionals would I hear the term “co-benefits”.
 What are people’s priorities and how do we frame the action available to them in these terms?
-While we may want to talk about climate interventions, some people may be more concerned about making ends meet at the end of the month and having a warm home.
-We need to find the words, images and frames that speak most effectively to the widest group of people – and then hammer on those messages until they cut through.
+While we may want to talk about climate interventions, some people will be more concerned about making ends meet at the end of the month and having a warm home.
+We need to find the words, images and frames that speak most effectively to peoples priorities - start where they are – and then hammer on those messages until they cut through.
+Centre people rather than our policy specialism.

 We need better policy

 Support for tackling climate change isn’t just a communication and engagement question, it is a social and economic policy problem.
 Designing policies that deliver real benefits to people by addressing inequalities and poverty is absolutely critical.
 The transition is inevitable – but to make it happen quickly and robustly, we need ordinary people to be on board, not resentful.
-Securing this buy-in requires creating a sense of hope – and the best way to do this is to address some of the injustices in our current economic model.
+Securing buy-in requires creating a sense of hope and agency, the best way to do this is to address some of the injustices in our current economic model.

 Show me the money

-We need to be better at talking about money.
+We also need to be better at talking about money.
 If we don’t talk about how change is funded, then the disinformation spread by fossil fuel companies takes hold.
 At a time when people think the economic system is rigged - and they are up for economic proposals like wealth taxes - there is a mandate to be won and a real prize for political bravery.
-Instead the political centre seems to be offering only incremental improvements on the same old policy gruel, which is serving many so badly with a decline in living standards.
-We can be creative in addressing how we fund change but we also need to get much better at exposing the hidden costs of climate change.
+Instead the political centre seems to be offering only incremental improvements on the same old policy gruel, which is serving so many so badly, with a decline in living standards.
+We can be creative in how we fund change but we also need to get much better at exposing the hidden costs of climate change.

 Designed features